-Think about the different seamless safety gloves you’ve worn in your work lifetime.
+Think about the different seamless safety gloves you’ve worn in your work life.
 Which ones were your favorite?
 What did they feel like?
 How well did they hold up on the job?

-Whether you realize it or not, your answers to those questions probably have a lot to do with the materials the gloves are knit together with.
-When it comes to seamless gloves, you may be surprised to learn that there are several knit combinations available to choose from.
+Whether you realize it or not, your answers to those questions probably have a lot to do with how the glove's materials are knit together.
+When it comes to seamless gloves, you may be surprised to learn that several combinations are available.

-Let’s navigate the world of knit materials as it pertains to HexArmor’s coated seamless lineup – the Helix Series.
+Let’s navigate the world of materials as it pertains to HexArmor’s seamless lineup – the Helix® Series.

 Common yarns include:

 Common engineered yarns: